osmanbeyoglulab/DGAT/README.md

 ### Prediction
 To run the prediction, you can follow the [Predict_ST](Predict_ST.ipynb) notebook.
 This notebook will guide you through the process of using the pre-trained DGAT model to predict gene expression from Spatial Transcriptomics data.
 Please make sure you have the pre-trained model or the model you trained in the previous step.
 The ST datasets should also be placed in the `ST_data` folder.

-## Key functions

-### Train

-**preprocess_train_list(adata_list, pdata_list)**
-: This function performs quality control and normalization on the training datasets, finally it will return **common_genes** and **common_proteins** for you to check. **adata_list** should be the list of ST datasets, and **pdata_list** should be the list of protein datasets (all the datasets should be in the form of `anndata.AnnData`).

-**train(train_adata_list, train_pdata_list, processed_data_dir)**
-: This function trains the DGAT model using the preprocessed training datasets.
-It takes in the list of processed ST datasets and protein datasets, and the directory to save the processed graph data (for more efficient reproduction).

-### Predict

-**preprocess_ST(adata)**
-: This function performs quality control and normalization on a Spatial Transcriptomics dataset in the form of `anndata.AnnData`.
-It returns a preprocessed one.

-**fill_genes(test_adata, common_gene)**
-: This function fills in the missing genes in the test dataset with zeros, **ensuring that the test dataset has the same genes as the training dataset**.
-It takes in the test dataset and the list of common genes.

-**protein_predict(adata, common_gene, common_protein, model_save_dir, pyg_data_dir)**
-: This function predicts the protein expression from the Spatial Transcriptomics dataset using the pre-trained DGAT model located in `model_save_dir`.
-It takes in the preprocessed test dataset, the list of common genes, the list of common proteins, and the directory for saving the graph data.
-It returns an `anndata.AnnData` object, in which the adata.X is the predicted protein expression, and the adata.var_names are the common proteins.